inducer/pyopencl/doc/source/misc.rst

 * Achim Gottinger submitted a fix for an example.
 * Andrew Karpushin provided a fix for a whole class of crash bugs in PyOpenCL.
-* Paolo Simone Gasparello provided much help in getting OpenCL-OpenGL interoperability to work.
+* Paolo Simone Gasparello, Keith Brafford, and Ian Johnson provided much help in getting OpenCL-OpenGL interoperability to work.

 Guidelines
 ==========